youknowone/ring/docs/why.rst

 *Ring* has a configurable data-coding layer.
 Users can replace it by functions, by their needs and by injecting code.

-:see: :ref:`datacoding` section for details.
+:see: :ref:`why.datacoding` section for details.

-.. _lifecycle:
+.. _why.lifecycle:

 Ring controls cache life-cycle with sub-functions
 -------------------------------------------------